ASSEMBLAGE ART & ARTISTS

 Around 2005 and very early 2006 when I started to hold 'raw art auctions' to showcase and sell the works of other self-taught / raw artists my eyes were opened to the amazing works of so many southern folk artists who were creating art from discarded junk and items that others would never see as typical artist supplies.
 Two of my favorite trips during this time were to meet and visit with artist Butch Anthony at his property in Alabama.
 He graciously let me browse for hours and invited us into his home too.
 I just remember gazing at all his beautifully odd creations he would make out of what others would send directly to the trash heap.
 I was also blessed with getting to meet Ab The Flagman, Roger Lee Ivens, and see his unbelievable eagle and flag assemblages that he was making out of reclaimed wood.
 Those two artists really were the first to inspire me to keep thinking outside of the box and let my mind wander and see everything and anything as an art supply.

 It wasn't until 2014 that I started creating large-scale found object assemblages.
 My husband also loves to pick up and collect weather woods, rusted metal and unusual antique items that we find on our hikes.
 We were amassing quite a collection of junk not really sure what we wanted to do with it all, just that we loved all the quirky pieces we were collecting.
-I wanted artwork to fit a 'vintage industrial' yet antique farmhouse interior decor style to put on the walls of an old farmhouse we were renovating.
-Finding nothing that I liked anywhere else I decided to make the pieces for my home myself and viola! my large scale found object assemblage pieces began.
+I wanted artwork to fit a 'vintage industrial' style decor and finding nothing that I liked anywhere my large scale found object assemblage pieces began, just for us for our own home.
+I have always found the most enjoyment out of creating with junk and found objects.
+I love my paintings, I get lost in my circle drawings but to me those styles are more of a cathartic, natural artistic process almost like therapy I guess.
+When I just want to let loose and have FUN in my studio I always find myself gravitating to collage and assemblage work.

-The base of my art collectors have always been more drawn to my paintings, so I think my assemblage/collage works unintentionally and perhaps even subconsciously took a backseat to my 'pay the bills' artworks.
+My art collector base has always been ones that are more drawn to my paintings, so I think my assemblage/collage works unintentionally and perhaps even subconsciously took a backseat to the 'pay the bills' artworks.

-As I got back to the found object / junk assemblage art again I immediately found myself forming and assembling the objects in the form of the cross, a symbol that repeats itself over and over again in my works no matter if I am painting, collaging or assembling found objects.
+Immediately I found myself forming and assembling the objects in the form of the cross, a symbol that repeats itself over and over again in my works no matter if I am painting, collaging or assembling found objects.
 The cross symbol to me is both dark and light.
 Dark yet uplifting at the same time.
 One can look at the cross and think of the torture and the pain of Christ being crucified.
 Others look at it as the symbol of the ultimate love.
 My abstract paintings have always been described as both dark and light simultaneoulsy and this is what I see in the cross.
 After my sister passed the symbol of the cross holds an even deeper meaning to me now as a sign from her that she is still watching over me.

 I think assemblage art is an art form that grabs hold of artists from all different walks of life and for so many different reasons.
 Assemblage art for some artists I believe started from the concept of taking pre-existing, NON-art objects with the specific and deliberate purpose of turning those items into art.
 The concept, this is not art, but I've made it art.
 I believe other assemblage artists, throughout time, who have found themselves wanting to create but unable to afford typical art supplies created assemblage art out of the sheer will to make art with what they had on hand.
 Still other assemblage artists, and I find myself in this category often, love the idea of taking items that would otherwise be sent to landfills to litter our earth and turn them into objects of beauty and not waste.
 I see assemblage art as an environmentally friendly way to beautify the world through recycling and repurposing the discarded junk.